ragibson/manim-videos/black_scholes_derivation/approximate_script.md

 Note that this division of S(0)/D also takes place in the helper variables defined.

 And that's it!
 That's the full Black-Scholes-Merton formula for pricing an option.

+# visualization_conclusion.py

+I wanted to finish off with some visualizations of this pricing formula to get some intuition on how it behaves in general.
+Especially how each parameter affects the option price.

+(parameters are shown at top of screen)

+These are all the parameters in the formula.
+Remember,

+S(0) is the current stock price, sigma is the volatility of the stock, t is the number of until the option expires,
+K is the strike price of the option, and r is the interest rate you could earn on money in the meantime that we were using in the discounting factor.

+(Stock price distribution is shown on left, "Stock Price at Time t" vs "Distribution Density")

+Let's plot the lognormal distribution of our final stock price on the left.
+And then the strike as a vertical dotted line.

+This shaded area on the right is where the option makes money, so its size and distance from the strike will determine how valuable the option is.

+(Sweep through changing the parameters one-by-one.
+The plots are animated accordingly.)

+Let's change each of these parameters one at a time to see how the distribution changes.

+Changing the current stock price S(0) just shifts the whole distribution left and right, with some slight nonlinearity because of the focus on relative price moves.

+The volatility sigma changes how much the stock price can move around, so decreasing it makes the prices cluster more around the current price.
+And increasing it widens the distribution out.

+The time t has a similar effect since the variance of the normal component scaled with sigma^2 * t.
+If there's less time for the stock to move, the distribution is narrower.
+And as t increases, the distribution widens.

+Finally, moving the strike around will just change how much of the distribution is above it.

+We'll get back to r later.

+("Current stock price vs. option price" plot is shown on the left.
+The intrinsic price is plotted in a dashed line.)

+On the right, let's plot the current stock price against the option price.
+As a dashed line, I'll show the profit you'd make it you were able to exercise the option right now at the current stock price.

+The white dot is the price of the option.
+For this particular example, it's worth about $3.

+(Sweeping through all the parameters again)

+Moving S(0) down makes the option basically worthless since the stock price is virtually never going to rise above the strike.
+And moving it very far above the strike means the option is worth a bit more than what you'd make by exercising it now.

+This is all tracing out a curve above that dashed line, so let's show it.
+This is the option price as S(0) changes.

+For volatility, decreasing it reduces the value of the option since the stock is less likely to ever rise above the strike.
+And increasing it raises the price of the option since there's _more_ of a chance for the stock to end above the strike.

+Again time has a similar effect.
+Less time before expiration means the stock is less likely to rise above the strike, decreasing the price of the option.
+And more time increases the option price for the opposite reason.

+For the strike, decreasing it raises the option price since more of the distribution is in the profitable region.
+And increasing it lowers the option price by making the profitable region smaller.

+The interest rate r has a smaller effect since it scales how much you prefer money right now vs. the option's profit in the future.

+Decreasing r means you get less value from money right now, so the option price decreases.
+And then as you increase r, that means you could get better returns on money in the meantime instead of buying the option, so the option price increases.

+(Going back to sweeping S(0) briefly)

+This also gives some intuition on how the option price will change in various situations.
+If the stock price is very far below the strike, movements in the stock price won't change the option price much at all since the stock is probably never going to move into the profitable region regardless.

+But if the stock is far above the strike, basically the entire distribution is profitable.
+So each dollar change in the stock price will affect the profit of the option by the same amount.
+In this case, there's basically a one-to-one relationship between movements in the stock price and movements in the option price.

+(Visualization fades out and is replaced with "What We Learned" "Some new financial knowledge"
+"Brief peek into the complexities of mathematical finance" "*General problem-solving technique:* simulate, iterate, and possibly refine to an analytic result")

+I want to briefly look back at what we've done and highlight some things I hope you take away from this.

+We covered some details about stocks, options, and so on that may have been new to you.

+But I also hope this gave you some insight into how complicated mathematical finance can be.
+People in the financial industry are constantly inventing new products and adding exotic features to existing ones, so it's extremely important to be able to determine how much these things are worth.
+And that's far from a simple task in general!

+Most importantly, the technique we applied here is something you should have in your mathematical toolbox.
+There's a whole class of problems that you can simplify by thinking about simulating them first.
+Then, you can try and find ways to simplify and refine the simulation bit by bit.
+Either you end up with a fully analytic result like we did here, or you find more efficient ways to simulate the problem!

+That's all I've got for you today, so thanks for watching, and I hope you learned something.